Castlecomer: Sport and recreation

 Erin's Own GAA is the local Gaelic Athletic Association club.
 It was founded in 1885.
 The club colours are blue and white.
 Erin's Own fielded teams in 11 different grades of hurling from Under 6 up to senior and in 7 grades of football in 2012.
-With a membership of over 300 adults and almost 150 youths the club has two properties, the first, the Prince Grounds, which is in the town and the second, Canon Kearns Park, which is just on the outskirts of the town, towards Kilkenny.
+With a membership of over 300 adults and almost 150 youths the club has two properties.
+The first, the Prince Grounds, is in the town and the second, Canon Kearns Park, is on the outskirts of the town, towards Kilkenny.

 Deen Celtic A.F.C. is the local soccer club in Castlecomer and was formed in 1984.
 The club colours are red and black.
-Soccer in Castlecomer goes back to the early 1950s when the first team was formed, the club names have changed over the years but Deen Celtic is the most recent name and longest established club in the town.
+Soccer in Castlecomer goes back to the early 1950s when the first team was formed, the club names have changed over the years but Deen Celtic is the longest established club in the town.
 A floodlit all-weather pitch was installed in 1999.

 Deenside Wheelers is the local cycling club.
-This club is an affiliated member of Cycling Ireland the Governing body of all Cycling in Ireland.
+It is an affiliated member of Cycling Ireland.

-Castlecomer also has an 18-hole golf course, designed by Pat Ruddy.
-It is a Par 72, 6,180m links course.
+Castlecomer also has an 18-hole golf course.
+It is a par 72, 6,180m links course.

-Castlecomer Athletics Club and Castlecomer Basketball Club have been running in the town for many years also.

-Castlecomer Community Hall also hosts a range of sport, recreation, drama and other events throughout the year.
+There is also an athletics club and basketball club.
+Castlecomer Community Hall hosts a range of sport, recreation, drama and other events throughout the year.
 The Deenside Players pantomime society organise an annual pantomime in early February.